lwiskowski/ElasticSearch/README.md

     export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_11.jdk/Contents/Home

-Now, you can check if graddle is linked using the command:
+Now, you can check if gradle is linked using the command:

-    graddle -version
+    gradle -version

 You should see the following output: